Preserve the Past as an Applied Archaeologist

 Why Pursue a Master’s Degree in Applied Archaeology?

-Applied archaeology is using archaeology to address real-world problems.
+Applied archaeology is the use of archaeology to address real-world problems.
 This could mean a variety of opportunities:

 IUP is regarded as one of the top universities in the US in training CRM archaeologists.
 CRM is one of the fastest-growing sectors within archaeology.
 States across the nation see the need for preserving historical artifacts and sites to promote tourism or safeguard sites within development projects.